boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    In this option, the service instances representing different slices are created directly on the NF, or within the customer site hosting the NF, and attached to the provider network.
-Therefore, the packet is MPLS encapsulated outside the provider network with native MPLS encapsulation, or MPLS-in-UDP encapsulation {{?RFC7510}}, depending on the capability of the customer site, with the service label depicting the slice.
+Therefore, the packet is MPLS encapsulated outside the provider network with MPLS encapsulation, or MPLS-in-UDP encapsulation {{?RFC7510}}, depending on the capability of the customer site, with the service label depicting the slice.